Marti Pellow: Solo career

 Pellow began his career as a solo artist in association with Chris Difford of Squeeze.
 The two met while they were patients in The Priory in March 1999.
 Difford subsequently became Pellow's lyricist and unofficial helper.

 In November 1999, Pellow began his first solo tour.
 On 4 June 2001, he released "Close to You" from his debut solo album, Smile.
 A further single, "I've Been Around the World", was released that November; towards the end of the year he embarked on a seven-date tour (the Smile Tour) around Britain.
 In 2002, he hosted and sang in Girls' Night Out, one of a week of shows in aid of the Teenage Cancer Trust, at the Royal Albert Hall.
 This led to him, in 2002, being offered the part of Billy Flynn, the lawyer in the musical Chicago in London's West End and, in 2004, on Broadway.
 Also in 2002, Pellow released Marti Pellow Sings the Hits of Wet Wet Wet & Smile, an 18-track compilation that included three songs from the latter album.

 In November 2003, he issued an album of cover versions, Between the Covers, the single from which was Neil Young's "A Lot of Love".

 At the end of June 2004, the reformed band went to a secret location to record tracks for a new album and to prepare for a UK tour.
-At the tour's conclusion, Pellow recorded Moonlight Over Memphis, with the record producer Willie Mitchell (Al Green, Otis Clay, Ann Peebles, etc.), demonstrating a deep affinity with southern soul.
+At the tour's conclusion, Pellow recorded Moonlight Over Memphis, with the record producer Willie Mitchell, demonstrating a deep affinity with southern soul.
 The album was released in October 2006 on DMG TV, a label which has had some success previously with albums by such artists as Jane McDonald and Daniel O'Donnell.
 Pellow went on tour during October and November to support the album, with a helping hand from regular Wets contributor Graeme Duffin.

 Pellow won the second series of the prime-time BBC1 show Just the Two of Us, which began on 2 January 2007, partnering actress Hannah Waterman.

-Between February and July 2007, Pellow performed at several jazz clubs and at jazz festivals (Ronnie Scott's Jazz Club and The Pigalle Club in London being two examples), the Cheltenham Jazz Festival and "Ronnie Scott's in the Park" in Woburn.
-These gigs were followed in April 2008 by the release of his jazz album, Sentimental Me, on Rhino Records (UK), containing well-known jazz songs he sang at the above-mentioned gigs and a self-penned song, as well as an accompanying tour throughout the UK.
+Between February and July 2007, Pellow performed at several jazz clubs and at jazz festivals, including Ronnie Scott's Jazz Club, the Pigalle Club, the Cheltenham Jazz Festival and "Ronnie Scott's in the Park" in Woburn.
+These gigs were followed in April 2008 by the release of his jazz album, Sentimental Me, on Rhino Records (UK), containing well-known jazz songs and a self-penned song, as well as an accompanying tour throughout the UK.